dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

   npm install dynamsoft-capture-vision-react-native
   ```

-For iOS, you can install the necessary native frameworks from cocoapods by running the `pod install` command as below:
+For iOS, you must install the necessary native frameworks from cocoapods by running the `pod install` command as below:

 ```bash
 cd ios